overextended/awesome-ox/README.md

 - [fivem-parking](https://github.com/arlofonseca/fivem-parking) - A realistic garage system created with the intention of transitioning towards a more universal structure.

+- [mps_vehiclepersist](https://github.com/Maximus7474/mps_vehiclepersist) - A simple script that respawns vehicles that where left outside after a server restart

 ### Impound Systems

 - [mps-impound](https://github.com/Maximus7474/mps-impound-4-oxcore) - A easily customizable impound system to impound and retrieve vehicles with custom reasons and retrieval costs.